-It is anticipated that the initial term will commence in the summer of 2004.
-The initial term of the Monorail Agreement ends on the first anniversary of its commencement date.
-Not less than 120 days before the expiration of the initial term and each renewal term, as the case may be, HBC has the right to renew the Monorail Agreement for a further one year term up to a maximum of nine additional one year terms and the LVMC has the right, not withstanding such election by HBC, to terminate the Monorail Agreement at the expiration of the then current term.
+The initial term of the Monorail Agreement commenced on July 15, 2004 and will end on July 14, 2005.
+Not less than 120 days before the expiration of the initial term and each renewal term, as the case may be, HBC has the right to renew the Monorail Agreement for a further one year term up to a maximum of nine additional one year terms and LVMC has the right, not withstanding such election by HBC, to terminate the Monorail Agreement at the expiration of the then current term.